fastlane/docs/docs/actions/sigh.md

   `cert_owner_name` | The certificate name to use for new profiles, or to renew with. (e.g. "Felix Krause") | `filename` | Filename to use for the generated provisioning profile (must include .mobileprovision) | `skip_fetch_profiles` | Skips the verification of existing profiles which is useful if you have thousands of profiles | `false`
   `skip_certificate_verification` | Skips the verification of the certificates for every existing profiles.
-This will make sure the provisioning profile can be used on the local machine | `false`
+This will make sure the provisioning profile can be used on the local machine | [*](#parameters-legend-dynamic)
   `platform` | Set the provisioning profile's platform (i.e. ios, tvos, macos, catalyst) | `ios` `readonly` | Only fetch existing profile, don't generate new ones | `false` `template_name` | The name of provisioning profile template.
 If the developer account has provisioning profile templates (aka: custom entitlements), the template name can be found by inspecting the Entitlements drop-down while creating/editing a provisioning profile (e.g. "Apple Pay Pass Suppression Development") |